A statistical framework for efficient out of distribution detection in deep neural networks: Introduction

 \section{Introduction}

-Deep Neural Networks' (DNNs) predictions were shown to be overconfident and unreliable when the test samples are drawn from an unexpected distribution \citep{Biggio_2013, szegedy2013intriguing, goodfellow2014explaining, eykholt2017robust}.
-This issue can be seen as a problem of uncertainty modeling, which can be applied for Out of Distribution (OOD) detection.
-Uncertainty modeling has been extensively studied over the past several decades \citep{Hellman1970TheNN, bridle1990probabilistic, MacKay1992APB, Cordella1995oodmlp, scholkopf2000support,papadopoulos2008inductive}.
-Contemporary methods for OOD detection in DNNs such as \citet{lee2018simple, sastry2019zero, zisselman2020deep, raghuram2020detecting} generally assign a confidence measure to the network predictions that are used to reject the input sample if it is rated below some threshold.
+Deep Neural Networks' (DNNs) predictions were shown to be overconfident and unreliable when the test samples are drawn from an unexpected distribution (e.g., \citet{Biggio_2013, szegedy2013intriguing, goodfellow2014explaining, eykholt2017robust}).
+Therefore, numerous Out Of Distribution (OOD) detection methods were suggested to address this issue by informing an operator when not to trust the DNN's prediction.

-However, as we explain in the next section, these methods are either computationally expensive or may lead to degraded performance (on OOD detection or the classification task).
-Moreover, to the best of our knowledge, they do not provide statistical guarantees for the proposed algorithms.

-By treating OOD detection as a statistical hypothesis testing problem, we can design a detection procedure inspired by its vast literature --- from the goodness of fit test \citep{pearson1900x} to modern methods used to differentiate between multivariate distributions (e.g., \citet{heller2016multivariate}).

-\textbf{Contributions.} We propose a novel framework based on statistical hypothesis testing for DNNs.
-Our framework quantifies how unlikely it is for a given sample to be drawn from the expected distribution by providing a $p$-value and maintains the false positive rate for unseen data.

-Our suggested framework can be viewed as a conformal anomaly detection method, which falls under the inductive conformal predictor framework \citep{papadopoulos2008inductive}.
-We utilize a non-conformity measure, estimate its distribution on an in-distribution validation, and use the distribution to test if a sample is OOD.
-We generalize the scope of this framework by applying the non-conformity measure across the entire network.
-In addition, we show empirically that this generalization is crucial for OOD detection (Section-\ref{sect:design}).

-In addition, we design a highly efficient and accurate detection scheme within our proposed framework, denoted as MaSF (Max-Simes-Fisher), that is appealing for real-world applications within a limited compute budget.
-Moreover, we demonstrate potential avenues to further reduce the computational overhead via structured sparsity (i.e., channel sampling) with marginal test power loss.